staticintlucas/goldfish/README.md

 # Goldfish

-Goldfish is a Pro Micro compatible board designed for use in mechanical keyboards.
-It is based on the same ATMega32U4 chip and is programmable using the Arduino IDE or a keyboard specific firmware such as TMK or QMK.
+Goldfish is a Pro Micro compatible microcontroller board designed for use in mechanical keyboards.
+It is based on the same Atmel ATMega32U4 chip and is programmable using the Arduino IDE or a keyboard specific firmware such as TMK or QMK.
 Of course it is perfectly usable for any other electronics projects too, not just keyboards.

 ![Preview]